144reasons/scp-sl-translations/README.md

 ### Reversed Lettering English

 Just the English file, but the letters are all reversed.
+Also reverses sizes so some things might appear bigger or smaller than they should.
 Thank you to the [textreverse.com](https://www.textreverse.com/) webapp.

 ![](https://i.imgur.com/NdJGV8Z.jpg)